 Tottenham play maker Christian Eriksen has just over 12 months left on his current contract, and focus will turn to his next club betting if the situation isn’t resolved over the summer.

 At the moment, Betvictor are offering 2/1 that Eriksen’s next club at the start of next season will be a Spanish one.
 They also quote Chelsea at 4/1, Manchester United at 4/1, Liverpool 12/1, and any French club are also 12/1 (yes, PSG).

 Betvictor currently have some of the best sign up offers available for sportsbook, and for casino.
-If casinos are your thing, then check out rightcasino online reviews to see if their offer is right for you.
+If casinos are your thing, then check out NetEnt list of online casino reviews to see if their offer is right for you.